tomhazledine/tomhazledine.github.io/_posts/articles/2015-05-31-inline-svg-icons.md

 ---

-## Extra goodness and inevitable Gotchas

-### Jekyll eats inline SVG for breakfast.
+## Inline SVG in Jekyll

 This site is built using the static-site generator Jekyll.
 Transferring this site's (admittedly meagre) icon set from an iconfont to an inline SVG sprite couldn't have been easier.
 Make sure your task-runner outputs your sprite into Jekyll's `_includes` directory and you can pull in your sprite with a simple `{% raw %}{% include /symbol/svg/sprite.symbol.svg %}{% endraw %}`.
 And because Jekyll compiles *before* deployment, you don't even have to make a single HTTP request to get your icons: it's all truly inline.

-### Wordpress isn't so easy, but gets there eventually.
+## Inline SVG in Wordpress

 Jekyll's all well and good if your clients are happy with working in code and using the command line to update their site.
 Sadly the world hardly ever makes things *that* easy for us.
+Wordpress sites don't have the advantage of being compiled before deployment, which means we need to use PHP to include the sprite.

-Including an automatically generated SVG sprite in PHP is a little trickier. `<?php include_once("path/to/svg/sprite.svg"); ?>` would seem like the obvious solution, but all that will give you is a face full of errors.
+Including an automatically generated SVG sprite using PHP is a little trickier than it first appears. `<?php include_once("path/to/svg/sprite.svg"); ?>` would seem like the obvious solution, but all that will give you is a face full of errors (if you've got `WP_DEBUG` set to `true`).
 It turns out the issue is with the XML and `DOCTYPE` added to the sprite by the gulp task, and the trick is to use `file_get_contents()` instead of `include_once()`.

 ### SVG & CSS